 This is a horrible school agree with the fact that the administration treats the students like inmates.
 Unfortunately the truth is probably many of them will be inmates.
 Drug and gang influence is high and caring from the staff is low.
 I regret sending my older children here one of the biggest regrets I have as a parent.
 My younger children will not go here when they are freshmen.
 Sports and EC's are of little importance to students coaches and administration.
 It seems like the staff is afraid or indifferent because nothing ever changes here.
 If you love your kids and can give them other options you would be wise to do so.

 Angelo Rodriguez High School is a public high school in Fairfield.
-The principal of Angelo Rodriguez High School is Marie Williams, who can be contacted at email@example.com.
-2,154 students go to Angelo Rodriguez High School and are mostly Asian; Hispanic; and White, non-Hispanic.
-2% of the Angelo Rodriguez High School students are "limited in English proficiency."
-32% of the 2,154 students here get reduced lunch prices.
-The student to teacher ratio at Angelo Rodriguez High School is 22:1.
-Jesse M. Bethel High School is one of the nearest high schools.
+The principal of Angelo Rodriguez High School is Marie Williams and can be contacted at email@example.com.
+2,154 students attend Angelo Rodriguez High School and identify mostly as Asian; Hispanic; and White, non-Hispanic.
+2% of the Angelo Rodriguez High School students have "limited English proficiency."
+32% of the 2,154 students here have subsidized lunches.
+The ratio of students to teachers at Angelo Rodriguez High School is 22:1.
+American Canyon High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting